‘I Am One of You Forever’: A Love Letter to Western North Carolina

 America Helping Americans

 My sister spoke with the men of an out-of-state power truck crew in her neighborhood.
 These New Yorkers were working 17-hour days, snagging some sleep in a nearby motel that was without electricity or running water.
 Helicopters and pilots from other states have searched coves and other remote areas, rescuing isolated victims of Helene.
-One of my daughters-in-law reports that a National Guard chopper dropped into her parents’ pasture to see whether her ailing father needed medical assistance.
+One of my daughters-in-law reported that a National Guard chopper dropped into her parents’ pasture to see whether her ailing father needed medical assistance.

-One correspondent wrote to my daughter, “I feel like I’ve woken up from a bad dream that won’t go away. ...
+One correspondent wrote to my daughter: “I feel like I’ve woken up from a bad dream that won’t go away. ...
 I’m thankful for community, people with grit and determination, citizens flying their own helicopters in from all over America to assist in rescue for people that still have had no assistance. ...
 Please keep praying.
 It’s truly how we bring Heaven to earth, and that’s what’s needed most.
 Angels can be sent on the wings of our prayers to assist in ways that only the Father sees and knows.”

 You are not forgotten.
 Keep watch, and you’ll see that angels sometimes arrive disguised as a rough-cut crew of line workers from Florida.